leonardssh/leonardssh/README.md

 ---

+### 👨‍💻 What I do

+   * 💼 Working on [TheValetBot]
+      * An awesome discord bot made with good taste that should not be missing from anyone's server.
+With an elegant design and some helpful systems, it makes it the best choice. (still developing... available soon™️)
+   * 🎓 Learning - Typescript, Vue
+   * 🚧 Next projects
+      * Build a CLI for RAGE:MP Community, from "Idea to production".
+Still looking for a good idea.

+---

 <!--
 * 🎓 I’m currently learning [<img src="https://github.com/LeonardSSH/LeonardSSH/blob/master/typescript.svg" alt="Typescript" width="26" align="center">][TS] & [<img src="https://github.com/LeonardSSH/LeonardSSH/blob/master/vue.svg" alt="Vue.js" width="22" align="center">][Vue.js].
 * 😄 Pronouns: **he/him**.